Eightcap vs Exness 2026

 Dive deeper: Best Low Spread Forex Brokers.

-When comparing Eightcap vs Exness for range of investments, both brokers let you trade forex as CFDs, and both also offer cryptocurrency CFDs.
-Neither broker offers access to real, exchange-traded shares on U.S. or international stock exchanges, and neither supports buying actual, delivered cryptocurrency.
-In terms of extras, Eightcap stands out by offering copy trading, while Exness does not.
+When comparing Eightcap vs Exness for range of investments, both brokers offer forex trading as CFDs and both let clients trade cryptocurrency CFDs.
+Neither broker provides access to real, exchange-traded shares on U.S. or international exchanges, and neither offers copy trading or the ability to buy delivered crypto.
+For traders who want a straightforward CFD-focused platform, the two brokers are similar in what they make available.

 | Feature |